Spain

 F) GPX files available on request

-G) Airport transfer on scheduled arrival day from Asturias Airport (OVD)
+G) Group airport transfer on scheduled arrival day from Asturias Airport (OVD)

-H) Airport transfer on scheduled departure day to Santiago de Compostela airport (SCQ)
+H) Group airport transfer on scheduled departure day to Santiago de Compostela airport (SCQ)

 I) Financial Protection through ABTOT